The Men in Black (comics)

-The Men in Black is an American comic book series based on the "men in black" conspiracy theory.
-It was created and written by Lowell Cunningham, illustrated by Sandy Carruthers, and originally published by Aircel Comics.
-Aircel was later acquired by Malibu Comics, which was then acquired by Marvel Comics.
+The Men in Black is an American science fiction comic book series based on the "men in black" conspiracy theory.
+It was created and written by Lowell Cunningham, illustrated by Sandy Carruthers, and originally published by Malibu Comics under its Aircel Comics imprint.
+Malibu was later acquired by Marvel Comics.
 Three issues of The Men in Black were published in 1990, with another three the following year.
 The comics spawned a media franchise which includes a series of four films, an animated television series, video games, and a theme park attraction, as well as several one-shot comics from Marvel.

 Publication history

 The original three-issue series of The Men in Black was published in 1990 by Aircel Comics.
 After acquiring Aircel, Malibu Comics released a second three-issue series, The Men in Black Book II, in 1991.

-Malibu was purchased by Marvel Comics in 1994, and when the feature film Men in Black was released, Marvel published a number of one-shots in 1997, a sequel which is a reboot to the original comic line, a sequel to the film, a movie adaptation, and a reprint of the first issue of the original Aircel miniseries.
+Malibu was purchased by Marvel Comics in 1994, and when the feature film Men in Black was released, Marvel published a number of one-shots in 1997, a sequel to the original comic book line, a sequel to the film, a movie adaptation, and a reprint of the first issue of the original Aircel miniseries.

 The first series was collected into a trade paperback (June 1990, ISBN 0944735606).